/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 On this page

 The Model Context Protocol (MCP) Authorization draft specification enables an open ecosystem where AI agents securely connect to APIs using OAuth.
-The Design MCP Authorization for APIs article explains the security considerations when organizations need to expose sensitive API data to AI agents using MCP.
+The Design MCP Authorization for APIs article explains the security considerations when organizations expose sensitive API data to AI agents using MCP.
 This page and the related GitHub repository supplement the design article with a practical example.

 This tutorial first explains how to run the deployment example from the GitHub repository on your local computer.
 The deployment includes an MCP server as a secured entry point to APIs, so that AI agents can use MCP clients to connect, with zero-delay onboarding.
 The MCP technical flow section then highlights particular implementation details.